Fairhaven, Massachusetts: Henry Huttleston Rogers

-Among Fairhaven's natives was Henry Huttleston Rogers (1840–1909), who was a businessman and philanthropist.
+Among Fairhaven's natives was Henry Huttleston Rogers (1840–1909), a businessman and philanthropist.
 Rogers was one of the key men in John D. Rockefeller's Standard Oil trust.
 He later developed the Virginian Railway.
 Rogers and his wife, Abbie Gifford Rogers, another Fairhaven native (who was the daughter of the whaling captain Peleg Gifford), donated many community improvements in the late-nineteenth- and early-twentieth-century, including a grammar school, an extraordinarily luxurious high school, the Town Hall, the George H. Taber Masonic Building, the Unitarian Memorial Church, the Tabitha Inn, the Millicent Library, and a modern water-and-sewer system.
 These structures were erected to top-quality construction standards, a trademark philosophy of Henry H. Rogers; some are still in regular use more than one hundred years later.
-The town didn’t maintain the grammar schools and they are left derelict and boarded up, a sad end to his legacy.
-His grandson was The 1st Baron Fairhaven (1896–1966).

-Mark Twain

-Fairhaven's great benefactor, Henry H. Rogers, befriended a number of the high and mighty; he also became a friend, advisor, and patron to a number of the less-well-off.
-Among his friends were Booker T. Washington, Anne Sullivan, Helen Keller, and Mark Twain, all of whom came to visit Rogers in Fairhaven, sometimes for protracted periods.

-Late in Twain's life, he had, through imprudent investments and more than a little bad luck, managed to impoverish himself.
-Rogers lent him a helping hand, and Twain did whatever he could to return the favors.

-On February 22, 1894, the third of Rogers's great bequests to his hometown, the Fairhaven Town Hall, was dedicated.
-Earlier, in 1885, Rogers had built a huge and modern (for the times) elementary school (closed, left derelict by the town) and, in 1893, a memorial to his beloved daughter, Millicent, in the form of an Italian-Renaissance palazzo that serves as the town's free public library to this day.
-When the Fairhaven Town Hall, a gift of Abbie Palmer (Gifford) Rogers, was dedicated, Mark Twain delivered a humorous speech to mark the occasion.
+In 1885, Rogers built a huge and modern (for the times) elementary school and, in 1893, a memorial to his beloved daughter, Millicent, in the form of an Italian-Renaissance palazzo that serves as the town's free public library to this day.
+On February 22, 1894, when the Fairhaven Town Hall, a gift of Abbie Palmer (Gifford) Rogers, was dedicated, Mark Twain delivered a humorous speech to mark the occasion.
 Less than three months later, on May 21, 1894, Abbie Rogers died in New York following surgery for stomach cancer.